gomidi/midi/mid/README.md

 import (
 	"fmt"
 	"os"

-	"time"
+	"gitlab.com/gomidi/midi"
 	"gitlab.com/gomidi/midi/mid"
 	"gitlab.com/gomidi/rtmididrv"
 )

 // This example reads from the first input and and writes to the first output port func main() {
 	drv, err := rtmididrv.New()
 	must(err)